FlavioF/karaf-dosgi-cellar-kubernetes-example/README.md

 # Acknowledgements

-Thanks to [Pires](https://github.com/pires) for all the help and Kubernetes Cluster and thanks to [Alberto](https://github.com/albertocsm).
+Thanks to [Pires](https://github.com/pires) for all the help and Kubernetes Cluster.

+Thanks to [Alberto](https://github.com/albertocsm) for the help when debugging.

 Thanks to Karaf Cellar for the great [DOSGi Greeter Example](https://github.com/apache/karaf-cellar/tree/master/samples/dosgi-greeter)